 Running this macro by pressing F5 will cause Excel to highlight the range A42 to D45.

 To copy the data in the model, the method to use is “Copy.”

 Running this macro will tell Excel to copy the contents of the range to be pasted later.
 If you run this macro, you’ll notice that Excel will highlight the range with the “running ants” that you normally see when you copy data.

-To access the value in a Cell, you use the “Value” method.
+To access the value in a cell, you use the “Value” method.
 Using value, you can store the value in a cell within a variable, or copy the exact value of that cell into another cell.
-Note that the value command does not work with ranges, and will only work with singular cells.
+Note that the value command does not work with ranges.
+It will only work with singular cells.

 Macros will always read from left to right.
 This means that Cell A45 will now contain the value within Cell A42 after the macro is run.

 To store the value of a cell in a variable, you use the “Value” method, but you must also tell Excel which variable to store it under.
 This action won’t work for a range, as Excel can only store one piece of data within each Variable.

 Dim myVariable as String

 myVariable = ActiveWorkbook.Sheets(“sheet3”).Range(“A42”).Value